-Mahabharata is not just a story, but the detailed account of an event occurred in the past.
+Mahabharata is not just a story but a detailed account of an event that occurred in the past.
 There is enough archaeological and scientific evidence to prove the Mahabharata if we research further.
-The points noted below indicate differences in what is ‘reality’ and ‘myth’.
+The points noted below indicate differences in what is ‘reality’ and ‘myth.’

 The words “Purana” and “Itihasa” were specifically coined by the ancient people to categorize the “ancient” and “recent” events.
 Both the words denote history that has occurred at different times.
-If the intentions of the writer were to write a poem or a work of fiction, he would have stated it to be a “Maha Kavya” or “Katha”.
+If the writer intended to write a poem or a work of fiction, he would have stated it to be a “Maha Kavya” or “Katha.”
 (Learn about various Sanskrit Literature)

 2. It is mentioned in Aadiparva, Adhyaya 62 that the records of the Bharat-Dynasty are recorded in the Mahabharata.

-A number of dynasties with their long lineage of kings (more than 50 from Manu) have been presented in the work.
+Several dynasties with their long lineage of kings (more than 50 from Manu) have been presented in work.
 If it were just fiction, 4-5 kings would have sufficed to build the story on.

 3. Read the description of Kaliyuga as mentioned in Mahabharata.